The Reset

 Nina smiled.
 Kissed her nose, and stood up.
 “How’s the crowd?”

-“The same as every night for the past 3 years.”
-The girl stated as she cleaned her nose from red lipstick.
+“Same as every night for the past 3 years.”
+The girl stated cleaning her nose from red lipstick.

 “Exciting…” Her eyebrows pulled up in sarcasm as she turned.
 A pat on her ass cheek encouraged her walking out.